FiF0o/buildit-website/README.md

 ## Notes
 Some notes to be added

+- Docker

+exposes port :3030 from container to the client which maps http-server (:9090) for live reload `docker run -p 3030:9090 -itd jonlazarini/buildit-website npm run serve`

 -
 Build process inspired by [how to use NPM as a build tool][post] from Keith Cirkel.